American Civil War battlefield preservation: State and locally preserved Civil War Battlefields

 Various state governments have taken it upon themselves to preserve select Civil War battlefields throughout the United States.
 Though these tend to be smaller and less important battle sites than those run by the federal government they also tend to display much stronger biases in their recounting of historical events, often reflecting the sentiments of the locale surrounding the site and the time at which preservation efforts began.
 Most recent state preservation efforts have tended to present battle narratives in a more balanced way then those established in the first half of the 20th century.

 When neither the federal or state government undertake the preservation of a Civil War battle site, occasionally private associations will raise funds through donations and government grants to preserve the site if their members and donors deem it historically important.
 These sites operate in a mostly independent manner which can be problematic, especially since many of these associations are offshoots of organizations fundamentally charged with the advancement of the 'Lost Cause' narrative such as the Daughters of the Confederacy and the Sons of Confederate Veterans.
 Even battlefields that are the sites of Union victories often heavily focus on the personal narratives of Confederate commanders and the bravery of the soldiers under their command, largely ignoring the actual outcome of the battle.
-The most prevalent and balanced preserver of Civil War Battlefields is the Civil War Trust.
+The most prevalent and balanced preserver of Civil War Battlefields is the American Battlefield Trust (formerly the Civil War Trust).
 An independent organization created to preserve the history of the Civil War that has taken the lead in preservation efforts nationwide in the late 20th and early 21st century.